-For the 2020-2021 school year, tuition will be expected by June 30, 2020 (for fall semester) and November 1, 2020 (for spring semester).
+For each school year, tuition will be expected by June 30 (for fall semester) and November 1 (for spring semester).
 Paying by check is the preferred method because we are not yet set up to accept credit card payments without transaction fees.
 If you pay by credit card, you should expect a 2.9% transaction fee added to your payment.

 - Enrollment fee: $295 — To be paid upon acceptance.